Best Materials for Exterior Doors & Their Considerations

 They are more expensive than hollow metal doors.
 Also, they may not be insulated properly.

 Fiberglass is another material used for exterior doors.
-The best thing about fiberglass doors is that they are available in several different designs.
+The best thing about fibreglass doors is that they are available in several different designs.
 You can even make them look like a wood door.
-Like stainless steel doors, fiberglass doors can withstand harsh environments and chemicals.
+Like stainless steel doors, fibreglass doors can withstand harsh environments and chemicals.
 They are also less expensive than stainless steel doors.